 USB Flash Drives

-Restrict access by enabling the password-access feature.
+Restrict access by enabling the password-access feature for flash drives (,pdf).

 If you need to transmit confidential or sensitive information by email, include the information in a password-protected Microsoft Word or Excel file attachment rather than including the information in the message body.